-Our Board of Directors has determined that each member of the Governance Committee is independent within the meaning of the rules of the NASDAQ Stock Market, other than Mr. DeLateur whose status is described above under "Independence of Directors".
-The Governance Committee met four (4) times during fiscal year 2013.
-During fiscal year 2013, all of the committee members attended all of the meetings of the Governance Committee.
+Our Board of Directors has determined that each member of the Governance Committee is independent within the meaning of the rules of the NASDAQ Stock Market.
+The Governance Committee met four (4) times during fiscal year 2014.
+During fiscal year 2014, all of the committee members attended all of the meetings of the Governance Committee.